kevinlin/ai-sdlc-playbook/docs/workflow/08-documentation.md

 ## Overview

-Leveraging an AI-powered development workflow, such as utilising large language models (LLMs), makes it easier to create and maintain high-quality, readable documentation.
+Leveraging an AI-powered development workflow makes it easier to create and maintain high-quality, readable documentation.

 This documentation can be in the form of helpful user guides like README.md files aimed at setting the scene of what the repository is for and how to set up the required libraries and environment in order to start developing on the codebase.
 This is part of traditional repository hygiene and updating these documents should be done regularly.